amarismariano/Hello-Build-Test/README.md

 Created with Vite, instructions to see it

  - npm install
- - npm run build (backend and frontend)
+ - npm run dev (backend and frontend)